• Skip to primary navigation

 If leather’s not chrome-tanned, it’s typically vegetable-tanned, a much older process that many erroneously consider harmless.

 “The byproducts of vegetable-tanned leathers are in a lot of ways the same (as chrome).
 The trimmings and liquor don’t contain chrome, obviously, but they have different demands,” says Horween.
 “When you have spent vegetable liquor, you have to dispose of it.
-That liquor typically has very low oxygen, so if you were to pump that out into the waste stream, that would have a negative effect on the local bacterial ecosystem because nothing can survive in it because there’s no oxygen.
+That liquor typically has very low oxygen, so that could have a negative effect on the local bacterial ecosystem if it isn’t properly treated before disposal.
 So you have to be mindful even when vegetable tanning.”

 Like we said at the start of this article: figuring out the sustainability of your leather is a noble goal, but it quickly becomes eye wateringly complicated.